MataLabCCF/XWAS/README.md

  ## Acknowledgements

 This work is supported by NIH Grant R01 1R01NS112499-01A1, MJFF Grant ID: 18298, ASAP-GP2 and Parkinson's Foundation

+ The authors want to thank Dr Marla Mendes de Aquino (Genetics and Genome Biology Program, The Hospital for Sick Children, Toronto, ON, Canada) for the suggestions to improve the pipeline
  ### Contact

  Developer: Thiago Peixoto Leal.
 PhD (PEIXOTT@ccf.org or thpeixotol@hotmail.com)